 Table of Contents

-On July 27, 2024, the Canadian government activated a PFAS reporting requirement under CEPA (Canadian Environmental Protection Act), signalling a major shift in PFAS compliance for manufacturers and importers.
-This regulation requires detailed, substance-level disclosures covering product names, PFAS concentrations, total quantities, and end uses.
+On July 27, 2024, the Canadian government activated a mandatory information-gathering notice under CEPA Section 71, covering 312 PFAS listed in Schedule 1.
+This marks a major shift in PFAS compliance for manufacturers and importers, requiring detailed, substance-level disclosures for the 2023 reporting year (identities, concentrations ≥ 1 ppm, quantities, and uses)

 What Does the New CEPA Rule Really Require?